TorkamaniLab/Imputation_Autoencoder/README.md

 # Imputation_Autoencoder
-Deep learning based algorithm for imputation of genetic variants
+Deep learning based imputation of genetic variants, this algorithm can be used either in grid search training or in training with increasing mask ratio.

 ## Dependencies